Midwestern creators push for a more nuanced definition of Midwestern art and detail its unique qualities

 Kinsey noted that while Midwestern art doesn’t fall under any singular generalization, most art inspired by the landscape, culture, or perspectives of the Midwest has at least one trait that identifies it as Midwestern in nature.

-Amee Ellis, a Des Moines-based photographer, echoed Kinsey’s sentiment, explaining that while her own artwork is undeniably tied to Midwestern landscape, art that’s inspired by the Midwest isn’t always so obvious.
+Amee Ellis, a Des Moines-based photographer, echoed Kinsey’s sentiment, and she said while undeniably tied to Midwestern landscape, art that’s inspired by the Midwest isn’t always so obvious.

 “Do I think that all Midwestern artists need to portray the ‘Midwest’ in their art?
 No,” Ellis said.
 “But certainly our Midwestern sensibilities, our wry sense of humor, is always in there somewhere.”